mittwald/cli/README.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

+  --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used

+    This flag can be used to override the SSH user that is used for a connection; be default, your own personal user will be used for this.

+    You can also set this value by setting the MITTWALD_SSH_USER environment variable.
 ```

 ## `mw app get [INSTALLATION-ID]`